jaydebruet/sysereg.github.io/pages/join-sysereg.md

 ---
 layout: page
 title:
-permalink: /smr/join-smr/
+permalink: /join-sysereg/
 ---

 <a name="prospective"></a>

-# Interested in Joining SMR?
+# Interested in Joining SySeReG?

 The following information is important for prospective students.